 2. Content Access at Any Time, Any Place, and on Any Device

-One of the core methodologies involving flipped classrooms involves the ability for students to access lecture material at anytime, anywhere, outside of the classroom.
+One of the core methodologies surrounding flipped classrooms involves the ability for students to access lecture material at anytime, anywhere, outside of the classroom.
 In some instances, students might only have the means to access technology at specific locations while other students prefer to only learn in specific environments.
 With an Enterprise Video Platform, video can even be automatically transcoded when recorded and converted to an accessible format playable on any device or browser.
 As a result, different types of learners are offered a myriad of ways to access content regardless of what device, browser, or player they are using.

 3. Convenient Search Features

 When it comes to publishing online content, students need a way to easily search and find stored lecture material.
-A ten minute recorded lecture might be easy to upload, but over the course of a semester, weeks worth of uploaded content can build up.
+A ten minute recorded lecture might be easy to upload, but over the course of a semester, many weeks’ worth of uploaded content can build up.
 By the time an exam approaches, sorting through content that has gradually been stored can be an arduous task.
 Further, many public domains are confined to search capabilities limited to searching content by its name and description.
-Without an Enterprise Video Library to easily access content stored throughout the school year, a student looking for a few minutes worth of content can be stuck looking through an entire semester’s worth of video content.
+Without an Enterprise Video Library to easily access content stored throughout the school year, a student looking for a few minutes’ worth of content can be stuck looking through an entire semester’s worth of video content.